bump-sh/docs/src/_help/continuous-integration/cli.md

 The [Overlay Specification](https://spec.openapis.org/overlay/v1.0.0.html) from the OpenAPI Initiative makes it possible to modify the content of an API definition by adding a layer on top of it.
 That layer helps adding, removing or changing some or all of the content of the original definition.

-The `bump overlay` command takes an original API document, applies the changes from the overlay document, and outputs a modified version.
+The `bump overlay` command takes an original API document (an OpenAPI or AsyncAPI document), applies the changes from the overlay document, and outputs a modified version.
 No changes are made directly to the original document.

 ```shell
 bump overlay api-document.yaml overlay.yaml